What is it?

 Turnover tax is a simplified system aimed at making it easier for micro business to meet their tax obligations.
 The turnover tax system replaces Income Tax, VAT, Provisional Tax, Capital Gains Tax and Dividends Tax for micro businesses with a qualifying annual turnover of R 1 million or less.
 A micro business that is registered for turnover tax can, however, elect to remain in the VAT system (from 1 March 2012).

 Turnover tax is worked out by applying a tax rate to the taxable turnover of a micro business.
-The rates are as follows for 1 April 2014 to 31 March 2015:
+The rates are applicable for any year of assessment ending during the period of 12 months ending on 29 February 2016:

 Who is it for?